Flavorist: Flavorist societies

-In the United States, a certified flavorist must be a member of the Society of Flavor Chemists, which meets in New Jersey, Cincinnati, Chicago, and the West Coast 6 to 8 times a year.
+In the United States, there is the Society of Flavor Chemists, which meets in New Jersey, Cincinnati, Chicago, and the West Coast 6 to 8 times a year.
 To be an apprentice flavorist in the society, one must pass an apprenticeship within a flavor house for five years.
 To be a certified member with voting rights, one must pass a seven-year program.
 Each level is verified by a written and oral test of the Membership Committee.
 As an alternative to training under a flavorist, rather than the above-mentioned cases, a 10-year independent option is available.
 At any given time there are approximately 400 certified and apprentice flavor chemists in the US.

-In the United Kingdom, a flavorist can join The British Society of Flavourists, which meets near the London area.
-To acquire membership, applicants must be sponsored by at least two voting members, shall not be under thirty years of age, and shall have been engaged as a creative flavorist for a period of at least ten years.
-To be an associate member, applicants must be either a full-time creative flavorist with at least four years' experience, a flavor application chemist, or a food technologist responsible for flavor blending, assessment, and evaluation for a period of at least five years, or a person of such standing in the flavor-producing or using industries as satisfies the Membership Committee that he/she is eligible for membership.
+In the United Kingdom, a flavourist can join The British Society of Flavourists, which meets near the London area.
+To acquire membership, applicants must be sponsored by at least two voting members, shall not be under thirty years of age, and shall have been engaged as a creative flavourist for a period of at least ten years.
+To be an associate member, applicants must be either a full-time creative flavourist with at least four years' experience, a flavour application chemist, or a food technologist responsible for flavour blending, assessment, and evaluation for a period of at least five years, or a person of such standing in the flavour-producing or using industries as satisfies the Membership Committee that he/she is eligible for membership.
 An Associate Member must be proposed by two voting members.
-To be a student member, the applicant must be a new entrant to the flavor industry, not yet able to qualify as an Associate, and proposed by one voting member.
+To be a student member, the applicant must be a new entrant to the flavour industry, not yet able to qualify as an Associate, and proposed by one voting member.
 To be an affiliate member, applicants must be Technical and Marketing Consultants, Commercial and Technical Managers having a direct relationship to the flavoring industry, and sponsored by three voting members.